|Look up fees

-There is no prescribed textbook for this subject, although students are encouraged to have access to The Commercial Appropriation of Fame: A Cultural Analysis of the Right of Publicity & Passing Off.
-Students will be referred to the foundational writings of Roland Barthes and Stuart Hall in semiotics and audience/media studies, the more recent works of star studies scholars like Richard Dyer and Graeme Turner, and the interdisciplinary IP legal scholarship of authors like Rosemary Coombe, Sonia Katyal and David Tan.
-A comparative approach will be adopted to examine cultural themes in cases that involve the enforcement of IP rights to protect the celebrity personality, well-known fictional characters/movies/books/songs and iconic brands primarily drawn from the jurisdictions of New York and California, with some references to the United Kingdom, the European Union and Australia.
-This is not a course on Australian IP law.
+A comparative approach will be adopted to examine cultural themes in cases that involve the enforcement of IP rights to protect the celebrity personality, well-known fictional characters/movies/books/songs and iconic brands primarily drawn from the US jurisdictions of New York and California.
+There will some references to the United Kingdom, the European Union and Australia, but do note that this is not a course on Australian IP law.

 This subject is designed for both students who have previously taken modules in intellectual property (e.g., copyright, trademarks) and students who are exposed to intellectual property for the first time.